ANANGH/SMART-MIRROR/README.md

 - **Major Bug Fixes**: please discuss your approach in an GitHub issue before you start to alter a big part of the code.
 - **New Features**: please please discuss in a GitHub issue before you start to alter a big part of the code.
 Without discussion upfront, the pull request will not be accepted / merged.

-Thanks for your help in making MagicMirror² better!
+Thanks for your help in making SmartMirror better!

 ## Manifesto